silentorb/imp/README.md

 * Some other word I can't remember
 * Imps

+"simple is simplified simplified, and imp is simplified simple"

 Imp is a humble language, which means:

 * Imp exists to serve its target languages (and the Overlord), not the other way around.